 Need Translation? | ¿Necesita traducción? | Precisa de tradução?

 In 2018 the District introduced the concept of Family, Friends, and Neighbor Days.
 These were four identified days where no homework was assigned and students and their families were able to dedicate time to family, friends, or neighbors.
 The creation of these special days supported one of the four standards represented in the District's Strategic Plan includes Family and Community Engagement.
 The goals associated with this standard are driving Framingham Public Schools to foster community, family, and business partnerships that further support and engage our relationships and encourage collaboration.

-The first Family, Friends, and Neighbor Day takes place this Thursday, September 23rd!
+The first Family, Friends, and Neighbor Day takes place tomorrow, September 22nd!